The perimeter and volume of a Reuleaux polyhedron

 \end{thm}

-The main virtue of these formulae is that they are explicit.
+The main virtue of these formulae is that they show that the perimeter and volume of $B(X)$ are both computable in terms of $X$.
 One only needs to orient the vertices on each face of a Reuleaux polyhedron $B(X)$ and to choose corresponding adjacent vertices in order to quickly approximate the perimeter and volume of $B(X)$.
-After proving Theorems \ref{PerThm} and \ref{VolThm} in the following two sections, we will show how to use these formulae on various examples to illustrate their utility.
-In addition, we will also explain how to extend their use to certain constant width bodies.
+However, we note that the perimeter of $B(X)$ can be computed once its dual edge pairs and the distance between the endpoints of its edges are known.
+This approach was developed by Bogosel \cite{bogosel2023volume} at the same time this article was being written and does indeed appear to be a superior method of computation.